ksalzke/templates-for-omnifocus/README.md

 4. Move the resulting file to your OmniFocus plug-in library folder.
 5. Configure your preferences using the `Preferences` action.
 (Note that to run this action, no tasks can be selected.)

+**Important note: for this plug-in bundle to work correctly, my [Synced Prefernecs for OmniFocus plugin](https://github.com/ksalzke/synced-preferences-for-omnifocus) is also required and needs to be added to the plug-in folder separately.**

 ## Template Folder

-The plugin looks for a `Templates` folder to use as a basis for the projects that are created.
-As with Curt's original script, the folder may be set to 'dropped' and the script should continue to work as expected.
+The plugin prompts the user to select an existing folder that contains (or will contain) the projects to use as a basis for the projects that are created.
+As with Curt's original script, the folder may be set to 'dropped' and the plugin should continue to work as expected.

 Templates should be included as projects within that folder (but can be inside subfolders).